-- A sound understanding of empirical methods and their underlying assumptions - Students will be able to choose appropriate methods for given empirical problems and apply them in an efficient way - The case studies enable the students to develop basic programming skills in Stata
+The students will have a sound understanding of empirical methods and their underlying assumptions.
+The students will be able to choose appropriate methods for given empirical problems and apply them in an efficient way.
+The case studies enable the students to develop basic programming skills in Stata.